s-ccs/FreeViewingMSCOCO/experiment/README.md

     c.
 Wait for center gaze fixation (if not, recalibrate and repeat the trial)

     d.
-Jitter (fixation still shows up on the screen)
+Jitter (fixation cross still shows up on the screen)

     e.
 Image presentation
 4. End trial loop